The shit blog of Paul Chris Jones

 Hysterical fire alarm: The building had a loud, hysterical fire alarm.
 The alarm would go off if you so much as thought about burning toast, let alone actually burned toast.
 The only way to turn off the fire alarm was to hold a button right next to the alarm while your eardrums got shot to bits and you suffered permanent hearing loss.

 One time, I was walking home and, three streets from the building, I already could hear the alarm.
 No one in the building gave a shit or attempted to turn it off.
-I don't know how long the alarm had been sounding for but it could have been all day.
-When I closer to the building, through one of the top windows I could see a man looking down at me, scowling.
+I don't know how long the alarm had been sounding but it could have been all day.
+When I got closer to the building, through one of the top windows I could see a man looking down at me, scowling.
 He was just sitting in his bedroom.
 I guess he didn't know how to turn the fire alarm off so he was just sitting there, suffering from this ultraloud fire alarm.
 He must have been sitting there for a while, listening to the alarm, because he looked thoroughly miserable.
-He looked just like the people in the Doctor Who episode The Angels Take Manhattan, the people who are trapped in a bedroom their whole lives and they only have one window to look out of.
+He looked just like the people in the Doctor Who episode The Angels Take Manhattan, the people who are trapped in a bedroom their whole lives and only have one window to look out of.
 As miserable as that.

 Shitty upstairs neighbours: We never met our upstairs neighbours but I got to know them well based on all the noise they made.
 Throughout the day, I could hear a man singing awful renditions of pop songs.
-If he knew I was listening, then he didn't care, because he would sing loudly and passionately, as if he was a rock star and not just some dweeb with an awful singing voice.
+If he knew I was listening, then he didn't care, because he would sing loudly and passionately, as if he was a rock star and not just an arsehole with an awful singing voice.

 But that's not the worst thing.
 The worst thing was the noise at night.
-Our upstairs neighbours (hereon refered to as "The Neighbours From Hell") were fond of late-night parties.
+Our upstairs neighbours (hereon referred to as "The Neighbours From Hell") were fond of late-night parties.
 There was many a night when Girlfriend (pregnant at the time) and I would lie in bed, unable to sleep, because of the music, the shrieks of drunken laughter, the loud conversations, and the ca-CLACK ca-CLACK of high heels on wooden, carpetless floors.
 You wouldn't believe the amount of noise a pair of high heels can make on a wooden floor.
 At 3 am it's the worst sound in the world, as I can attest from personal experience.
 I later found out it's illegal in Ireland to have carpetless, wooden floors in apartment buildings, because it creates noisy situations just like this one.

 During each of these parties, I would lie in bed, unable to sleep, and imagine shooting the revellers above me with an arsenal of weapons.
 Each imaginary weapon was satisfying in its own way.
 The sniper rifle was good for blasting their stupid heads off, one by fucking one.
 The pistol was good for pretending to be James Bond and methodically shooting each person in their heart, head or limbs, while they ran around screaming, wondering where the shots were coming from.
 But the best weapon, which I used at 4 am when I thought I couldn't take anymore, was the rocket launcher, which I imagined firing straight up into the ceiling, destroying their entire apartment and killing everyone inside.